 Is it serious: The seriousness of your dog’s condition in such a case will depend on the root cause of the pain.

 Cardiovascular disease can also be the reason behind your senior dog panting at night.
-Old dogs are at greater risk of heart disease, and large-breed dogs like Great Danes and Golden Retrievers are particularly vulnerable.
+Old dogs are at greater risk of heart disease, and and it can affect all breeds.

 Is it serious: Although heart disease is serious, many treatment options are available to increase the quality of life.

 How to treat: Contact your vet for a detailed diagnosis and treatment plan.
+Make sure you keep up with all recommended medications – gaps in treatment due to forgotten pills can cause relapses.
 Avoid high-salt foods and strenuous exercise, and do your best to make your longtime canine companion comfortable.

 Stress can manifest as panting in dogs and must be appropriately managed.
 An old dog panting and pacing at night can be suffering from anxiety.

-How to diagnose: A dog panting due to anxiety will also pace, bark, shiver, hide, and destroy furniture.
-A stressed dog will have dilated pupils, blink rapidly, and exhibit changes in posture.
+How to diagnose: A dog panting due to anxiety will also pace, bark, shiver, hide, or destroy furniture.
+You might spot other behavioural changes if your dog is stressed.

-Is it serious: Stress and anxiety in dogs are quite common and nothing to worry about unless caused by a deeper medical condition.
+Is it serious: Stress and anxiety in dogs are quite common but should be carefully managed and treated to protect your dog’s quality of life.

 If you’re still wondering how to calm your panting dog, the following tips can help.